Small Business Website Design Budget Tips

 This is why working on a fixed cost basis with a developer is such a bad idea.
-The developer needs to monitor the site and make changes based on the data being fed back.
+The developer needs to monitor the site and makes changes based on the data being fed back.
 For example, analytics may quickly point out pages that need to have content improved or usability issues that need to be addressed.
-If no one is looking at the site from a development perspective then your site is stagnating.
+If no one is looking at the site from a development perspective, then your site is stagnating.

 Building up a relationship with your designer/developer should be a priority and is the way to ensure that your site functions properly at all times.

 A good developer/analyst at a respected digital agency would charge out at around £35/£45 per hour which means you're not going to get a lot of hours for your money.
 But I have a suggestion for you.